trailofbits/llvm-sanitizer-tutorial/README.md

 * This part is dependent on your operating system. in `lib/Driver/Toolchains/Linux.cpp` find the `getSupportedSanitizers` function and add your sanitizer to this list of the architectures are correct.

 # Some other things I learned
 Your IR passes will be operating system agnostic but other parts of the toolchain are not.
-When integrating your sanitizer you will have to perform different build operations for OSX/Windows etc. For example in this tutorial we statically linked the runtime to  Fortunately compiler-rt hides a lot of the nastiness from you.
-I reccomend trying to use the sanitizer runtime interface as much as possible so you can run on as many operating systems without getting a headache.
+When integrating your sanitizer you will have to perform different build operations for OSX/Windows etc. Fortunately compiler-rt hides a lot of the nastiness from you.
+Try to use the sanitizer interface, it could save you from some headaches.

 If you are having issues with some of the cmake build systems I would double check to see you didn't make any typos.
 For example if you put the architecture as ${x86}, it needs to be ${X86} etc etc.